KholdStare/haskell-intro/markdown/slides.md

 ## Typeclasses - Instances

-* Data can adhere to a typeclass by specifying an `instance`
+* A Data Type can adhere to a typeclass by specifying an `instance`
 * Attach behaviour after the fact onto existing data

+TODO: "filling in the 'a' "

 ~~~~ {.haskell}
 instance Num Int where